elishaajayi/AI-Task-Creator/README.md

 npm install
 ```

-Once installation is complete, you can run:
+Once installation is complete, you can run (if needed):

 ```bash
 npm i dotenv nodemon express @google/generative-ai